rgogloza/nextlevelbi/README.md

-Next Level Bi - from standalone DW through Data Lake into the Cloud with an automation
+Next Level BI - from standalone DW through Data Lake into the Cloud with an automation
 =============

 List of issues mentioned on the blog: nextlevelbi.pl